-Threat of mass shootings give rise to AI-powered cameras
+AI-powered cameras become new tool against mass shootings

 A year after an expelled student killed 17 people at Marjory Stoneman Douglas High School in Parkland, Florida, Broward County installed cameras from Canada-based Avigilon throughout the district in February.
 Hildreth’s Atlanta district will spend $16.5 million to put the cameras in its roughly 100 buildings in coming years.

-The Greeley, Colorado, school district has used Avigilon cameras for about five years and the technology has advanced rapidly, said John Tait, the district’s security manager.
+In Greeley, Colorado, the school district has used Avigilon cameras for about five years, and the technology has advanced rapidly, said John Tait, security manager for Weld County School District 6.

 Upcoming upgrades include the ability to identify guns and read people’s expressions, a capability not currently part of Avigilon’s systems.